jmendesf/jmendesf.github.io/_pages/about.md

 More broadly, my research interest include **mathematical morphology**, **digital geometry** and **digital topology**.

-My doctoral thesis, titled "_Partial Partition Trees: Unified Framework, Topological Modelling, and Connected Operators_",  aims to study several hierarchical image descriptors from mathematical morphology, with a particular interest for the description of the topology of images.
+My PhD thesis, titled "_Partial Partition Trees: Unified Framework, Topological Modelling, and Connected Operators_",  aims to study several hierarchical image descriptors from mathematical morphology, with a particular interest for the description of the topology of images.
 These structures includes, but are not limited to, the tree of shapes, the complete tree of shapes, and the topological tree of shapes.

 More recently, I started preliminary research on defining a topological distance between these structures.